laurenpioli/Resume-Project-01/README.md

 Look in:  javascript.js.
 Begin at line 36 for the Age Recalculator.  </br>
 Referenced in:  javascript-page.html.
 Begin at line 56 with the description of the second mathematical function.

+I'm not sure what the .yml document is.
+I think it appeared after I created a github page for this website.

 ---end